Mario Scelba: Reorganization of the police

-During his ministry, Scelba deeply reorganized the Italian police, starting with the expulsion of more than 8,000 former partisans, with the accusation of being communist insurgents.
+During his ministry Scelba deeply reorganized the Italian police, starting with the expulsion of more than 8,000 former partisans, with the accusation of being communist insurgents.
 When he took office, the police's organization was so shoddy that Scelba exclaimed: "If I were communist, I would start a revolution tomorrow."
 During his rule, he transformed country's dishevelled police into a force of some 100,000 agents and established a riot squad, heavily armed and equipped with armoured cars and special jeep, called the Reparto Celere ("Fast Department").

-He made himself known as a man of action against what he considered communist disorder.
-In doing so, Scelba was criticised also by many Christian democrats who disapproved his harsh methods.
-In 1952, he wrote the so-called "Scelba law", which introduced the crime of apology of fascism.
+Scelba made himself known as a man of action against what he considered communist disorder.
+In doing so, Scelba was also criticised by many DC members who disapproved of his harsh methods.
+In 1952, he wrote the Scelba Law, which introduced the crime of apology for fascism.

 Scelba had a conservative attitude toward certain issues such as scant bathing suits, public kissing and nude statues.
 Despite this and his single-minded concern for law and order, on socio-economic issues Scelba leaned left of centre in the DC.
 He favoured more social reforms and public works, attacking speculators for pushing up prices.
-"It is virtually impossible," he once said, "to be Minister of Interior for a government that does not care if the people work or not."
+He once said: "It is virtually impossible to be Minister of Interior for a government that does not care if the people work or not."
 Scelba emphasized the possibility of undermining communist strength "by determined measures of social and economic improvement, like a land reform of the great estates in Southern Italy, for example."
 While in office, he was also involved in setting up the Gladio network, the clandestine NATO "stay-behind" operation in Italy after World War II, intended to organise resistance after a Warsaw Pact invasion of Western Europe.

 1953 election

 The 1953 general election was characterised by changes in the electoral law.
-Even if the general structure remained uncorrupted, the government introduced a superbonus of two thirds of seats in the House for the coalition which would obtain at-large the absolute majority of votes.
+Even if the general structure remained uncorrupted, the government introduced a superbonus of two-thirds of seats in the House for the coalition which would obtain at-large the absolute majority of votes.
 The change was strongly opposed by the opposition parties as well as DC's smaller coalition partners, who had no realistic chance of success under this system.
-The new law was called the Scam Law by its detractors, including some dissidents of minor government parties who founded special opposition groups to deny the artificial landslide to Christian Democracy.

-The campaign of the opposition to the "Scam Law" achieved its goal.
+The new law was called the Scam Law by its detractors, including some dissidents of minor government parties who founded special opposition groups to deny the artificial landslide to the DC.
+The campaign of the opposition to the Scam Law achieved its goal.
 The government coalition won 49.9% of national vote, just a few thousand votes of the threshold for a supermajority, resulting in an ordinary proportional distribution of the seats.
 Technically, the government won the election, winning a clear working majority of seats in both houses.
 But frustration with the failure to win a supermajority caused significant tensions in the leading coalition.
-De Gasperi was forced to resign by the Parliament on 2 August.
-On 17 August, President Einaudi appointed Pella as new Prime Minister.
+De Gasperi was forced to resign by the Italian Parliament on 2 August.
+On 17 August, President Einaudi appointed Pella as new Prime Minister of Italy.